Art Therapy

 hi there — I’m Anna!
 Welcome to this website, I’m grateful that you are here.

-This page talks a bit about who I am in my role as art therapist and what it might be like working with me therapeutically, plus the professional background bits in case that is important for you to know.
+This page talks a bit about who I am in my role as art therapist and what it might be like working with me therapeutically, the things I care about and value.

-Note: as I’m still working on/creating this website, if this page or information isn’t accessible, please feel welcome to reach out and we can explore other ways for you to access this information.
+Note: as I’m still working on and creating this website slowly, if this page or information isn’t accessible please feel welcome to reach out and we can explore other ways for you to access this information.

 You can reach me via email at: anna@rainbowmuse.com.au